 To be eligible to win, individual or team applicants must:

-- Have completed their research project for a credit course at Loyola during the current academic year (Summer, Fall, Spring).
+- Have completed their research project for a credit course at Loyola during the past calendar year (spring, summer, or fall semester).
 Research projects include, but are not limited to, papers.
 Creative or innovative works in any format or discipline are encouraged.

 - Agree to contribute to publicity related to the award.

 Collaborative projects are encouraged.
 If a team project applies, all team members must contribute toward the application.
 If a team project wins, the award will be split equally among members.

 Monroe Library is now accepting applications for the contest.
 To apply, please submit the following items by email, as separate attached files, to Jason Ezell at email@example.com.
 Please use “Monroe Library Student Research Competition” as the subject line for your email.
 The deadline for submissions is 11:59 p.m Central Time on Friday, April 2, 2021.

 - Item 1: An explanation of the nature and scope of the project, including the project’s distinctive qualities and contributions to the field (approximately 250 words).

 - Item 2: An explanation of the research process for creating the project, especially in regards to the use of the collections, resources, and services of the J. Edgar and Louise S. Monroe Library (approximately 250 words).